-I handed over my World Nomads insurance certificate to our guide to organise the helicopter evacuation.
-On arrival in Kathmandu airport, I was taken by ambulance to Era Hospital.
-It was a little dramatic with the sirens going off although they were put on hold as a call came through on the drivers mobile!
+On arrival at Kathmandu airport, I was taken by ambulance to Era Hospital.
+It was a little dramatic with the sirens going off although they were put on hold as a call came through on the driver’s mobile!
 I spent 2 days being treated with antibiotics and the dressing changed twice a day and was happy to be discharged to a much cleaner hotel.

 Never go trekking without travel insurance